 - Landlord offering a temporary rent reduction in exchange for partial on-time payments

-- Tenant offering to vacate voluntarily in exchange for the landlord not seeking a judgement back rent owed
+- Tenant offering to vacate voluntarily in exchange for the landlord not seeking a judgement for back rent owed

 - Tenant offering to make weekly payments in exchange for landlord not pursuing eviction/termination